| |

 |

-his curiosity about the world around him.
-A Short History of Nearly
+contain his curiosity about the world around him.
+A Short History

-Everything is his quest to find out everything that has happened from
+of Nearly Everything is his quest to find out everything that has

-the Big Bang to the rise of civilization - how we got from there,
+happened from the Big Bang to the rise of civilization - how we

-being nothing at all, to here, being us.
-Bill Bryson's challenge is
+got from there, being nothing at all, to here, being us.
+Bill Bryson's

-to take subjects that normally bore the pants off most of us, like
+challenge is to take subjects that normally bore the pants off most

-geology, chemistry and particle physics, and see if there isn't some
+of us, like geology, chemistry and particle physics, and see if

-way to render them comprehensible to people who have never thought
+there isn't some way to render them comprehensible to people who

 |